Skip to Content

 Defective, Broken, or Old Electrical Components

-These electrical components can be defective, can become damaged and break, and can suffer from wear and tear with age.
-You need to replace or repair the components should this occur.
+These electrical components can be defective, break, and suffer from wear and tear with age.

-This is only applicable for an electrical damper with a motor and will not apply to a gravity-operated damper.
+This is only applicable for an electrical damper with a motor and will not apply to a gravity-operated or spring-loaded damper.

 Solution